xiaolaba/Cyclocomputer-CC-PA100W-weak-signal-and-clone-possible/README.md

 According to user, a brand named product, few years aged model, https://www.cateye.com/files/manual_dl/9/965/CC-PA100W_HP_TC_v2-1.pdf.
 It is a 19 KHZ transmitter with a reed relay, wheeling per revolution detected, sent two pluses via RF singal to odotometer.
 FCC ID https://fcc.report/FCC-ID/ON5SPDSENSORA, designed in year 2005.

 ### Theory
-Operation, rolling magnet trigger the reed relay, RF signal generator pulsing ASK (Amplitude Shift Keying) signal to odometer, it was said 70cm aprat in maximum, test result, this unit pair was no better than 45cm apart otherwise no singal.
+Operation, rolling magnet trigger the reed relay, RF signal generator pulsing ASK (Amplitude Shift Keying) or OOK (On-off-keying) signal to odometer, it was said 70cm aprat in maximum, test result, this unit pair was no better than 45cm apart otherwise no singal.
 On the other hands, 99.9km/h is max, over plusing, no RPM counting was capable; low end 3.3km/h was able to display; Counting event against time, odometer could be used to display many functions of time related, for example speed, trip distant, ect.

 ### Journey of the practices